AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Customer AI distribution of scores] {#customer-ai-distribution-of-scores}

 The [!UICONTROL Customer AI distribution of scores] widget categorizes the total number of profiles by their propensity to buy.
 The distribution of the profile count is determined by the AI model and the selected merge policy, then visualized in five percent increments that indicate their propensity to buy.
 Profile propensity is color coded to high, medium, and low as green, yellow, and red respectively.
-The count of profiles is provided along the Y-axis and the propensity to buy scores are provided along the X axis.
+The count of profiles is provided along the Y-axis, and the propensity to buy scores are provided along the X-axis.

 The AI model that determines the propensity scores is chosen from the dropdown selector under the widget title.
 The dropdown contains a list of all configured Customer AI models.
 Select the appropriate AI model for your analysis from the list of available models.
 If no Customer AI model is available, a message within the widget directs you to configure at least one Customer AI model and provides a hyperlink to the Customer AI model configuration page.
 See the documentation for instructions on [how to configure a Customer AI instance](../../intelligent-services/customer-ai/user-guide/configure.md).